 They sent it down to the lower circuit court first.

-They said that's the statute requires that.
+They said the statute requires that.

-But then they said occasionally members of the public seem to be in denial that our acceptance of a case signals the petitions allegations are either false or not serious.
+But then they said, occasionally, members of the public seem to be in denial that our acceptance of a case signals the petition's allegations are either false or not serious.

 Nothing could be further from the truth.

-Three of the seven justices wrote and a fourth justice just said, no, you just gotta follow the law before we'll look at it.
+And a fourth justice just said, no, you just got to follow the law before we'll look at it.

-So that I found that very promising.
+So I found that very promising.

 We've been in political media for a long time.